Welcome to our bat webcam, bringing you live pictures from our bat roost at Hanningfield Reservoir visitor centre, near Billericay.

 The roost is entirely made up of Soprano Pipistrelle bats; tiny creatures that are about the size of an adult human thumb.

-A special bat box was built in 2011 to encourage more of these fascinating mammals.
-In July 2018 a total count of 1773 was recorded.
-Of these 578 came out of the box and rest from the roof of the visitor centre.
-This is the largest ever reported for a Soprano Pipistrelle roost as part of the Bat Conservation Trust’s National Bat Monitoring Programme
+A special bat box was built in 2009 to encourage more of these fascinating mammals.
+In July 2019 a total count of 1786 was recorded.
+Of these 534 came out of the box and rest from the roof of the visitor centre.
+This is the largest ever reported for a Soprano Pipistrelle roost as part of the Bat Conservation Trust’s National Bat Monitoring Programme.

-A special thank you to Chelmsford Local Group for funding this project.
+Thank you to Essex Bat Group for their help with this project.